www-splitcells-net/net.splitcells.network.community/src/main/hugo/content/blog/2022-12-21-1-Create-game-based-on-optimization-networks.md

          * [x] Improve performance of `Allocations#allocate`.
        * [x] Ensure, that `StaticFlags#logStaticFlags` is always executed and printed.
        * [x] Set `INLINE_STANDARD_FACTORIES` to true. -> Does not have a great effect.
        * [ ] Reimplement the constraint of the problem, so that the result creates is faster.
-CURRENT
     * [ ] Load state from cin log repo.
     * [ ] Save state to cin log repo.
 * [x] Make layout of Gel's game data nice.